fwanalwenge/Fraud_Detection_System/README.md

-# 🛡️ Fraud Detection System using Machine Learning
+# 🛡️ Fraud Detection System using AutoML in Microsoft Fabric

 A machine learning-based solution designed to detect fraudulent financial transactions.
 This project uses real-world-inspired data, advanced preprocessing, and supervised learning models to identify suspicious patterns and minimize false positives.